tc39/proposal-source-phase-imports/README.md

 }
 ```

-The `SourceTextModule` represents a cached module compilation, while the
+The `SourceTextModule` instance represents a cached module compilation, while
-`ModuleInstance` represents a particular module linkage and execution process.
+the `ModuleInstance` instance represents a particular module linkage and
+execution process.

 * `state` trackes the `SourceTextModuleRecord` state per the current specification.
 * `link` links the `ModuleInstance` dependency specifiers to `ModuleInstance`